NBA panel agrees to act swiftly on bid to oust Clippers owner

 Sterling was banned from any further ties with his team or professional basketball, and stripped of his seat on the NBA governing board, days after two websites released audio recordings in which a voice said to be Sterling's is heard criticizing a female friend for "associating with black people."

-Silver said Tuesday that Sterling has acknowledged to the NBA that the recording was authentic but did not apologize.
+Silver said Tuesday that Sterling has acknowledged to the NBA that the recording was authentic but did not apologise.

 The sale of the Clippers could take weeks.
 According to NBA bylaws, Silver must present Sterling a written copy of any allegations justifying a forced sale within three days, and Sterling would have five days to answer.